 The PARS jig is inserted into the tendon sheath to guide high-strength sutures through the torn ends in a precise, controlled pattern.

-Direct Re-approximation
+Direct re-approximation

 The sutures bring the tendon ends back together, restoring proper tension and alignment without fully opening the ankle.